 Contract and Legal Document Drafting Lesson 15

-The course covers essential basic vocabulary and phrases which are most often used in legal documents such as contracts and other agreements.
-It provides explanations of the meaning and use of archaic legal English, including Latin and Norman French.
+The course covers the essential vocabulary and phrases most often used in contracts and other agreements including Latin and Norman French.

 On-line texts and materials.